norvig/paip-lisp/docs/chapter15.md

 Then "converting to canonical form" would be the same as "running a program."
 But it is an elementary result of computability theory that it is in general impossible to determine the result of running an arbitrary program (this is known as the halting problem).
 Thus, it is not surprising that it is impossible to canonicalize complex expressions.

-Our task is to convert a polynomial as previously defined into some canonical form.[1](#fn0015) Much of the code and some of the commentary on this format and the routines to manipulate it was written by Richard Fateman, with some enhancements made by Peter Klier.
+Our task is to convert a polynomial as previously defined into some canonical form.<a id="tfn15-1"></a><sup>[1](#fn15-1)</sup>
+Much of the code and some of the commentary on this format and the routines to manipulate it was written by Richard Fateman, with some enhancements made by Peter Klier.

 The first design decision is to assume that we will be dealing mostly with *dense* polynomials, rather than *sparse* ones.
 That is, we expect most of the polynomials to be like *ax*3*+ bx*2*+ cx* + *d,* not like *ax*100*+ bx*50 + *c.* For dense polynomials, we can save space by representing the main variable (*x* in these examples) and the individual coefficients (*a*, *b*, *c*, and *d* in these examples) explicitly, but representing the exponents only implicitly, by position.